D-Kalkan/Custom-Stats-Eco/readme.md

 * Steam Engines only accept charcoal as fuel
 * Lowered the effectiveness of all upgrade modules to 5%, 12.5%, 20%, 25% and 30%
 * Lowered the glassworking level requirement for Advanced Upgrade 2 from 4 to 3
+* Powered Carts are now crafted at Level 3 Basic Engineering
+* Moved all governemnt admin related objects to be crafted on the captiol

 ### Changes brought forward from previous season ###
 * Added the ability for arrastras to break down all stone types